Causal progress with imperfect placebo treatments and outcomes: Leveraging placebos in linear models

-\paragraph{Re-expressing $m$.} One important concern with the parameterization above is that $N$ and $Y$ may be dissimilar enough in conception or measurement that we do not understand them to be on the same scale.
+One important concern with the parameterization above is that $N$ and $Y$ may be dissimilar enough in conception or measurement that we do not understand them to be on the same scale.
 This complicates the interpretation of $m$, which is sensitive to any scale differences between $N$ and $Y$.

-A similar problem arises in sensitivitiy analysis with omitted variables on the ``coefficient'' scale \citep{CinelliHazlett2020}, and we propose a similar solution: reparameterization in terms of ``(partial) variance explained'', i.e. partial-correlation parameters.
-Specifically,\footnote{In Equations \ref{e_po_sensemakr_reparam}, \ref{e_m_to_k}, and \ref{e_po_k_defn}, $Z_{\text{(Y.DX)}} = \mathbf{Z}\beta_{Y \sim Z|D,X}$ is the linear combination of $\mathbf{Z}$ that ``de-confounds'' the $D\to Y$ relationship in the same way that including $\mathbf{Z}$ in Equation \ref{e_long_reg_outcome_y} does.
-Similarly, $Z_{\text{(N.DX)}} = \mathbf{Z}\beta_{N \sim Z|D,X}$ is the linear combination of $\mathbf{Z}$ that ``de-confounds'' the $D\to N$ relationship in the same way that including $\mathbf{Z}$ in Equation \ref{e_long_reg_outcome_n} does.}
+An analogous problem arises in sensitivitiy analysis with omitted variables on the ``coefficient'' scale as discussed in \cite{CinelliHazlett2020}, and we propose a similar solution: reparameterization in terms of ``(partial) variance explained'', i.e. partial-correlation parameters.